 Fogging visors are a serious pain, but if you wear glasses inside a helmet , your glasses also starts to fog up, and this problem comes in the winter season mostly, because there is a major difference between the inside and outside temperature inside the helmet.
 There are some tricks that you can try to avoid such issues.

 — Also read: Is it Safe to Ride a Motorcycle in the Winter?

 So how do you keep your glasses from fogging up when wearing a helmet?
-You can increase the ventilation inside the motorcycle helmet by opening the air vents, that are present near the chin area, this will help you preventing the fogging on your glasses.
+Increase the ventilation inside the motorcycle helmet by opening the air vents.
 You can also try some anti-fog sprays to put on your glasses so that your glasses will not build fog.
-I am using this Optix 55 Anti-Fog Spray from last winter, and they work like a charm.
+I am using this Optix 55 Anti-Fog Spray since last winter, and they work like a charm.

 And if you want to know how the anti-fog spray works then you can read this article by McGill.
 And if you are facing fogging issues with your helmet visor as well, then you can use these cheap aftermarket solutions, to solve this problem.